 - Now, when the Wi-Fi Status dialog loads up, look for the ‘Wireless Properties’ button and click on it.

 - Here, under the Security tab you will notice ‘Network Security Key’ field.
-This field contains your wireless network password in the hidden state.
+This field contains your wireless network password in a hidden state.